 Can You Slide Tackle in Soccer?

 A slide tackle in soccer is legal if it is not considered a dangerous play.
-For example, a foul will be called if a defender slide tackles with their cleats up.
+For example, a foul will be called if a defender slide tackles with their cleats up or hits the other player without touching the ball.
 This is a BIG no-no.

-In many youth soccer games, you can hear the screams when a slide tackle is performed.
+In many youth soccer games, you can hear the screams when a player slide tackles.
 Most parents think the act of slide tackling in soccer is illegal.
-But, unless it’s considered careless, reckless or using excessive force, the play should go on.
+But, unless it’s considered careless, reckless, or using excessive force, the play should continue.

-In this article, we’ll address the gray area many players, coaches and parents have about slide tackling in soccer games.
+In this article, we’ll address the gray area many players, coaches, and parents face about slide tackling in soccer games.

 What is a Slide Tackle in Soccer?